benlansdell/physics-notebooks/_posts/2021-03-10-convexity-part-2.md

 published: true
 ---

-## A very short introduction to convex optimization -- Part 2

-Here we explore how some theory of convex functions and optimization relates to a common and powerful method in optimization -- Lagrange multipliers
+In this follow-up post, we explore how some theory of convex functions and optimization relates to a common and powerful method in optimization -- Lagrange multipliers

 ### 1. Conjugate functions